Dental Grants in Hawaii

 1. Hawaii Medicaid (Med-QUEST) Dental Benefits – Primary Coverage

-Game-Changing Restoration (2023): Hawaii implemented comprehensive Medicaid adult dental benefits effective January 1, 2023, covering a full range of services including X-rays, examinations, cleanings, fluoride applications, fillings, crowns, root canals, periodontal services, dentures, and extractions.
+Game-Changing Restoration (Continuing in 2026): Hawaii’s comprehensive Medicaid adult dental benefits, originally restored on January 1, 2023, remain fully active for 2026.
+This coverage includes a full range of essential services: X-rays, examinations, cleanings, fluoride applications, fillings, crowns, root canals, periodontal services, dentures, and extractions.

 - Age Requirements: Available to seniors who meet income guidelines